 2.2.
 Trait measurements

-Plant height (PLH) was measured at the maturity stage from the ground to the most upper part of the plant.
-Number of branches per plant (NBP) was recorded as the number of lateral shoots on the main stem.
-Number of capsules per plant (NCP) was determined by counting the total number of bolls on the plant.
-Capsule diameter (CDI) was determined as the average diameter of 50 random capsules using a caliper.
-Capsule seeds number (CSN) was recorded as the average seed number in 50 random capsules.
-Thousand seed weight (TSW) was measured by scaling 1000 harvested seeds using a highly sensitive balance.
+A total of 11 traits included nine agronomic and two seed quality traits, were evaluated in the farm and laboratory in 2016 and 2017.
+Plant height (PLH) was measured at the maturity stage from the ground to the most upper part of the five sampled plant and the average of these measurements was recorded for each accession.
+Number of branches per plant (NBP) was recorded as the average number of lateral shoots counted on the main stem of five sampled plants.
+Similarly, number of capsules per plant (NCP) was determined by counting the total number of capsules on the five sampled plant and the average value was used for statistical analysis.
+Capsule diameter (CDI) was determined as the average diameter of 50 random capsules (10 random capsules from each of five sampled plants) using a caliper.
+Capsule seeds number (CSN) was recorded as the average seed number in 50 random capsules (10 random capsules from each of five sampled plants).
+Thousand seed weight (TSW) was measured by scaling 1000 harvested seeds of five sampled plants using a highly sensitive balance.
 Yield per plant (YPP) was considered the average weight of total harvested seeds on five randomly selected plants.
-Seed length (SLE) and seed width (SWI) were recorded as the length and width of 50 random seeds.
+Seed length (SLE) and seed width (SWI) were recorded as the length and width of 50 seeds randomly selected from total harvested seeds on five sampled plants.
 The seed oil content (OIL) was quantified utilizing petroleum ether, according to AOAC official method 945.16 (AOAC, 1980).
 The seed crude protein content (PRO) was measured on the remained meal from the oil extraction process performing Kjeldahl method based on AOAC official method 992.23 (AOAC, 1980).

 2.3.
 Data analysis and estimation of genetic parameters